Allowing public (unauthenticated) access

 3. You will be prompted to verify that you would like to make this resource public.
 Click Allow public access to apply the change to the service IAM settings.

-For a new service you are creating, create the service but make sure you select Allow unauthenticated invocations in the Authentication tab to make the service publicly available.
-Selecting Require authentication will make the service private.
+For a new service you are creating, create the service and select Allow public access in the Authentication section to make the service publicly available.
+To make a service private, select Require authentication.

 gcloud